-Navigating to page performance insights
+Navigating to performance details

 Groups of bars can be hidden by clicking on the corresponding label in the legend below the graph.